zudochkin/awesome-newsletters/README.md

 - [Sysadmin Casts](https://sysadmincasts.com/get-notified).
 Sysadmin Casts - bite-sized sysadmin screencasts (released weekly).
 - [Server Admin for Programmers](https://serversforhackers.com/).
 Teaching the server tech you need for development and production.
 Eliminating the frustration of server configuration.
 - [Cron.Weekly](https://www.cronweekly.com).
 A weekly newsletter, delivered to you every Sunday, with news & tools tailored to Linux sysadmins.
 [Archige](https://www.cronweekly.com/archives/).
-- [MicroServices Weekly](http://www.microservicesweekly.com/).
-Get a free weekly dose of Microservice architectures and container-based virtualization news and articles from around the community.
 - [Awesome SysAdmin Newsletter](https://sysadmin.libhunt.com/newsletter).
 A curated list of awesome SysAdmin tools, software and resources.
 - [Monitoring Weekly](https://monitoring.love/).
 Monitoring Weekly delivers the latest monitoring news, articles, and tools right to your inbox.
 - [SRE Weekly](http://sreweekly.com/).
 SRE Weekly is a newsletter devoted to everything related to keeping a site or service available as consistently as possible.